Skip to content

 United StatesQatar

-President Trump told reporters Thursday that Iran was being "demolished ahead of schedule and at levels people have never seen before," claiming Iran has "no air force, no air defence, no navy."
-Asked whether ground troops might be deployed, Trump said: "Never say never."
+President Trump told reporters that Iran was being 'demolished ahead of schedule,' claiming Iran has 'no air force, no air defence, no navy.'
+Asked about ground troops, Trump said 'Never say never' — the first departure from the air-only campaign framing at presidential level.

 The foreign minister who told Oman days ago that Iran was 'open to serious de-escalation' delivered his clearest refusal of talks yet, closing the last diplomatic channel that had shown flexibility.